 This page contains references to products from one of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Affiliate Policy, visit this page.

-Sports betting in Indiana went live in with the launch of the state’s first retail sportsbook, just a few days before the NFL kickoff game.
-By doing so, the Hoosier State became the 13th state to legalize sports betting.
+Sports betting in Indiana went live with the launch of the state’s first retail sportsbook in 2019, just a few days before the NFL kickoff game.
+By doing so, the Hoosier State became the 13th state to legalize sports betting in the US.
 Shortly after, online sportsbooks began to launch in October of the same year.

 Governor Eric Holcomb, who’d signed the state’s betting bill into law in spring earlier that year, placed Indiana’s first wagers on Sept.
 1st and ushered in a new age for the state’s residents.
 Since then, bettors in Indiana have enjoyed the benefits of legal sports betting and have been able to place bets from anywhere within the state.

-Indiana benefited by getting into sports betting after several states had already opted in, and thus had a few successful states to model from.
+Yes, we would.
+Indiana benefited by getting into the sports betting industry after several states had already opted in, and thus had a few successful states to model from.
 This gave it the ideal start, especially concerning things like online sports betting and remote registration where a few other states fumbled.

 One of the highlights of Indiana’s sports betting is that it permits remote registration.
 This means that bettors can simply register online, which is an easy, straightforward process.

-All one has to do to register is go to a sportsbook’s homepage—either on an app or through the sportsbook’s website—and begin the sign-up process by clicking on the ‘register’ or ‘join’ button.
+All players have to do to register is go to a sportsbook’s homepage—either on an app or through the sportsbook’s website—and begin the sign-up process by clicking on the ‘register’ or ‘join’ button.